eliascotto/scotto.me/src/posts/2025-04-30-a-simple-common-lisp-web-app.md

 ---
 title: A simple Common Lisp web app
-description: A simple Common Lisp web app
+description: A tutorial for the web
 date: 2025-04-30
 tags:
+ - common-lisp
- -
+ - tutorial
 ---

 One of the drawbacks of dealing with Common Lisp is the lack of documentation available.
 Too often, I find published libraries without an explanation of how to use them or only partially documented, and I need to dig into the source code to understand how they work or if that method is present or not.
 Although reading source code is a proven technique to improve one's grasp of a programming language, most other languages come with extensively documented libraries, which are appreciated by beginners and contribute to their popularity.